TrueBlocks/trueblocks-docs/content/blog/medium-posts/017-Ethereum-Block-Production-Continues-to-Slide.md

 To what extent does the increasing number of transactions (and therefore the increasing transaction fees) offset the lost block rewards?
 On top of that, is the price of gas increasing or lessening, and what effect does that have on the situation?
 Furthermore, if the price of ether in US dollars is rising (as it has over the last few weeks), does that ameliorate the effect of the difficulty bomb?

-Even worse — can anyone ever possibly enumerate and untangle all the intertwined effects of these things influencing each other and how can QuickBlocks help?
+Even worse — can anyone ever possibly enumerate and untangle all the intertwined effects of these things influencing each other and how can TrueBlocks help?

-The data supporting this post was generated with QuickBlocks.
-Visit our [GitHub repo](https://github.com/Great-Hill-Corporation/quickBlocks/tree/master/src/other/articles).
+The data supporting this post was generated with TrueBlocks.
+Visit our [GitHub repo](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/other/articles).

 We’re interested in your thoughts.
 Please clap for us and then post your comments below.
-If you enjoy our work, please consider supporting us by sending a tip to 0xB97073B754660BB356DfE12f78aE366D77DBc80f.
+If you enjoy our work, please consider supporting us by sending a tip to 0xf503017d7baf7fbc0fff7492b751025c6a78179b.

-Join our slack at [http://quickblocks.slack.com.](http://quickblocks.slack.com.)
-There’s not a lot of people there yet, but hopefully there will be soon.
+Join [dicord channel](https://discord.gg/RAz6DJ6xkf) There’s not a lot of people there yet, but hopefully there will be soon.

-**Thomas Jay Rush** owns the software company QuickBlocks whose primary project is also called QuickBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
-Contact him through [the website](http://www.quickblocks.io).
+**Thomas Jay Rush** owns the software company TrueBlocks whose primary project is also called TrueBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
+Contact him through [the website](http://trueblocks.io).